-The Veterans Affairs' (VA's) API Platform Management team wanted to increase adoption of their APIs.
-We delivered them a comprehensive research report on how to accomplish that, based on a combination of our own expertise and information gathered from interviewing leading organizations.
+The Veterans Affairs’ (VA) API Platform Management team wanted to increase adoption of their APIs.
+We developed a comprehensive research report on how the VA can accomplish that goal, based on a combination of our own expertise and information gathered from interviewing leading organizations.

 Recognizing that simply making datasets and APIs available doesn’t guarantee success, the VA wanted to expand the adoption of their APIs.
 They needed insight into how to build and sustain an effective developer outreach program.